Independent Assurance Statement

 - evaluation of adherence to the AA1000APS (2008) principles of inclusivity, materiality and responsiveness (the Principles); and

-- reliability of specified sustainability performance information, as listed under RWE npower’s Key Performance Indicators (KPIs) section (available at: link).
+- reliability of specified sustainability performance information, as listed under RWE npower’s Key Performance Indicators (KPIs) section (available here).

 We used the Global Reporting Initiative (GRI) Quality of Information Principles as Criteria for evaluating performance information.

 Responsibilities of the directors of RWE npower and of the assurance providers

 The directors of RWE npower have sole responsibility for the preparation of the Report.
 In performing our assurance work, our responsibility is to the management of RWE npower, however our statement represents our independent opinion and is intended to inform all of RWE npower’s stakeholders including its management.
 We were not involved in the preparation of any part of the Report.
 In addition to this contract, we have provided verification of RWE npower’s submission to the Green Energy Supply Certification Scheme.
 This is the seventh year that we have provided assurance for RWE npower.
 We adopt a balanced approach towards all RWE npower stakeholders.